cbdb-project/cbdb-online-main-server/README.md

 ```<html>
 <h3>
 We will update our server from 10:00am to 12:00pm on 11/16.
 The inputting service will be closed for 2 hours.
-We are apologized for this inconvenience.
+We apologize for this inconvenience.
 CBDB Team 2018.11.14
 </h3>
 </html>
 ```